autism transition program | Berkeley studentlife5 1

 About CIP

 The College Internship Program (CIP) is a private young adult transition program for individuals 18-26 with autism, ADHD, and other learning differences offering comprehensive and specialized services.
+Our Center’s are conveniently located across the United States.

-CIP’s programs uniquely address the needs of young adults with learning differences by focusing on the generalization of skills while living within a community of peers in a supported apartment living environment.
-Each student’s unique needs are met individually as they transition to independent living, college, and employment.
+Our programs focus on the generalization of specialized skills specifically for autism and learning differences.
+CIP students live with a clopse-knit community of peers within a supported apartment living setting and fully access the community around them.
+Each student’s unique needs are met individually as they prepare for success in independent living, college, and employment.

 autism transition program | LB BESTOF 39